MarcoSero/MSMatrixController/README.md

 Import `MSMatrixController.h` inside your prefix or application delegate.

-Organize your view controllers inside a Matrix, specifying for each of them its row and its column.
+Organize your view controllers inside a Matrix, specifying for each of them its row and column.
 Then add them inside an instance of MSMatrixController.

 ![image](MSMatrixControllerDemo/matrix.jpg)